Learn how we are working to transform how we use and produce energy.

 Island nations possess abundant local and natural resources, such as the wind, sun, and in some cases geothermal and hydro potential, which can be harnessed to provide low-cost, clean, and affordable local energy.
 High electricity costs, volatile global oil prices, and a reliance on imported diesel create a clear business case for distributed renewable energy in these nations.
 Incorporating resilient, clean energy solutions into existing energy infrastructure benefits utilities, governments, and communities.

-Further, island nations, experiencing some of the most intense climate-induced disasters, are leaders and pioneers of global resilience.
+Further, island nations, which experience some of the most extreme weather events, are leaders and pioneers of global resilience.
 Successful resilient energy solutions that are expanding in islands today can function as the blueprints for building resilience in other cities, states, and countries across the world.

 Energy with Intent